syncfusion-content/wpf-docs/wpf/TreeGrid/Load-On-Demand.md

 ## Asynchronous load on demand using event

-The SfTreeGrid provides support for loading data asynchronously on-demand by using the [SfTreeGrid.RequestTreeItems](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_RequestTreeItems) event.
+The SfTreeGrid supports loading data asynchronously on-demand by using the [SfTreeGrid.RequestTreeItems](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_RequestTreeItems) event.
 This event enables you to fetch both parent and child items asynchronously.

-In the below example, the SfTreeGrid retrieves parent and child nodes asynchronously by using the `RequestTreeItems` event.
+In the following example, the SfTreeGrid retrieves parent and child nodes asynchronously by using the `RequestTreeItems` event.

 {% tabs %}
 {% highlight c# %}